Looking Beyond Appearances: Synthetic Training Data for Deep CNNs in Re-identification: Introduction

 The majority of re-id approaches focuses on modeling the appearance of people in terms of their apparel, with the obvious limitation that changing clothes between camera acquisitions seriously degrades recognition performance.
 The RGB-D data provide significantly more information, which explains why there has been considerable progress in this case~\cite{munaro2014one,barbosa2012re}, but, on the other side, current RGB-D sensors cannot operate at the same distance as typical surveillance cameras; therefore, focusing on RGB does remain an important challenge.

 In this paper, we present a re-identification framework based on a convolutional neural network, with the aim of facing the above issues.
 The framework exhibits several advantageous characteristics.

 First, the structure of the network is simpler than a siamese setup.
-It is based on the Inception architecture~\cite{googlenet}, and used as a feature extractor.
-Quantitative experiments promote our choice, giving top scores in recognition terms.
+It is based on the Inception architecture~\cite{googlenet}, and is used as a feature extractor.
+This is similar to a recent approach proposed by \cite{Xiao_2016_CVPR}, which also opted for an Inception-based network architecture.
 As a by-product, probing inner neurons of deep layers to understand what is learnt by the network is easier than in siamese-like designs.
 In particular, we show that the network is able to capture structural aspects of the human body, related to the somatotype (gender, being fat or lean, etc.), in addition to clothing information.
 For this reason, we dubbed the network SOMAnet.

 The second unique characteristic of our framework is the data used to train SOMAnet: for the first time we employ a completely synthetic dataset, SOMAset, to train our network from scratch.
 SOMAset consists of 100K 2D images of 50 human prototypes (25 female and 25 male, Fig. \ref{fig:subjects}), created by mixing three somatotypical ``seeds''~\cite{sheldon1940varieties}: \emph{ectomorph} (long and lean), \emph{mesomorph} (athletic, small waist) and \emph{endomorph} (soft and round body, large frame), and accounting for different ethnicities.
 Each of these prototypes wears 11 sets of clothes and assumes 250 different poses, over an outdoor background scene, ray-traced for lifelike illumination.
 Training networks with synthetic data is not a totally new concept, with pioneering works in 3D object recognition such as~\cite{peng2015learning,zhang2015learning,Borji_2016_CVPR}.
 However, rendering images of human avatars as a proxy for dealing with real images of people has no precedent in the re-identification literature.
-We show in our experiments that this choice is effective: when SOMAnet is trained with SOMAset and fine-tuned with other datasets, it sets the new state-of-the-art performance on four popular benchmarks: CUHK03~\cite{li2014deepreid}, Market-1501~\cite{market}, RAiD~\cite{Das2014} and RGBD-ID~\cite{barbosa2012re}.
+We show in our experiments that this choice is effective: when SOMAnet is trained with SOMAset and fine-tuned with other datasets, it achieves state-of-the-art performance on four popular benchmarks: CUHK03~\cite{li2014deepreid}, Market-1501~\cite{market}, RAiD~\cite{Das2014} and RGBD-ID~\cite{barbosa2012re}.